 With the growing demand for businesses to promote corporate responsibility and environmental protection, solar power lets you reduce your carbon emissions and improve your brand reputation.

 2. To Offset Energy Costs for an Empty Building

-This year, more businesses than ever are operating remotely.
+More than ever, many businesses are operating remotely.
 With so many people working from home, office spaces from coast to coast are empty.
 Many people would expect a vacant building’s energy consumption to decrease significantly.
 If you’re the one paying the bill for one of these operations, you know that isn’t quite the case.
 Empty buildings still use a lot of energy.
 Indeed, an unoccupied office’s energy consumption is almost on par with an occupied one.